-Top Ten Schools

-Here's the top ten schools where our post-bac coyotes earned their undergraduate degrees:
+Top Ten Schools Here's the top ten schools where our undergraduate students go to earn their graduate degrees:

 Data provided by Institutional Research at CSUSB and National Student Clearinghouse.

-Alumni Spotlight

-CSUSB Alum Eyad Alfattal Earns Waynne B. James Outstanding Dissertation Award

-Dr. Eyad Alfattal, Senior Coordinator of International Programs and a 2017 graduate of the Educational Leadership doctoral program here at CSUSB, is the 2018 recipient of the Waynne B. James Outstanding Dissertation Award - Global Education, for his dissertation, Globalization.
-Internationalization, Marketing, and College Choice: Key Factors Affecting International Students' Mobility.
-The award recognizes outstanding dissertation an that advances the field of global education.
+CSUSB Alum Eyad Alfattal Earns Waynne B. James Outstanding Dissertation Award Dr. Eyad Alfattal, Senior Coordinator of International Programs and a 2017 graduate of the Educational Leadership doctoral program here at CSUSB, is the 2018 recipient of the Waynne B. James Outstanding Dissertation Award - Global Education, for his dissertation, Globalization, Internationalization, Marketing, and College Choice: Key Factors Affecting International Students' Mobility.
+The award recognizes an outstanding Higher Education on a Global Scale dissertation that advances the field of global ed- Dr. Alfattal's dissertation on explores the reasons why some students choose to pursue a college degree outside of their home country, and the factors that come into play when selecting their college destinations.

-Higher Education on a Global Scale

-Dr. Alfattal's dissertation on explores the reasons why some students choose to pursue a college degree outside of their home country, and the factors that come into play when selecting their college destinations.
 But what makes his study truly unique is his "Essence-Controllers model," a conceptual model on cross-national mobility that he describes as "simple yet comprehensive."

-The Essence-Controllers model proposes that students who leave their home countries to pursue international education are motivated by two main domains of desires or aspirations: 1) become somebody (improve their socioeconomic status) and 2) move from the familiar to the unfamiliar (experience adventure or change).

-While students seek to fulfill these two "essence" motives, their decision of which country and which university to choose as their study destination is affected by four key factors, or "controllers": 1) destination/school quality, 2) affordability, 3) accessibility, and 4) peace/safety.
+The Essence-Controllers model proposes that students who leave their home countries to pursue international education are motivated by two main domains of desires or aspirations: - 1) become somebody (improve their socio-economic status) - 2) move from the familiar to the unfamiliar (experience adventure or change) While students seek to fulfill these two "essence" motives, their decision of which country and which university to choose as their study destination is affected by four key factors, or "controllers": - 1) destination/school quality - 2) affordability ucation.

+- 3) accessibility

+- 4) peace/safety

 The model was developed through a qualitative and quantitative study that combined three existing theories; in addition, more than 600 international students were surveyed.

+Alumni Spotlight

 Dr. Alfattal credits his success to his committee, Drs.
-Jay Fiene, Marita Mahoney, and Jack Paduntin:

-"My meetings with my committee chair, Jay Fiene, were always challenging intellectually.
+Jay Fiene, Marita Mahoney, and Jack Paduntin: "My meetings with my committee chair, Jay Fiene, were always challenging intellectually.
 Jay helped me understand complex ideas, and evolve into a researcher and scholar who asks new questions and explores new ways of thinking and addressing problems.
 He was available whenever I really needed him."

 Of Dr. Mahoney, he says:

 "She is a guru of statistical analysis - without her guidance I would not have been able to take my analyses to a higher level."

-Finally, Dr. Paduntin made sure his work is applicable to the real world:

-"Dr. Paduntin is very smart and talented - on my committee, he was the hands-on guy.
+Finally, Dr. Paduntin made sure his work is applicable to the real world: "Dr. Paduntin is very smart and talented - on my committee, he was the hands-on guy.
 He reminded me to try to make my model relevant for practice and application - to make it useful."
 He concludes:

 "I think what is most important to my success is the team - my committee, the quality of all the faculty in the doctoral program, and my classmates.
 I attribute my success to this program."
 Dr. Alfattal's work is published in several peerreviewed journals; his dissertation is available online on CSUSB Scholarworks.